zitadel/zitadel/docs/docs/support/general.md

 While it is available to everyone, we recommend that users exercise caution when using Beta software and avoid using it for critical tasks.
 During this phase, support is limited as we focus on testing and bug fixing.

+### General Available

+Generally available features are available to everyone and have the appropriate test coverage to be used for critical tasks.
+The software will be backwards-compatible with previous versions, for exceptions we will publish a [technical advisory](https://zitadel.com/docs/support/technical_advisory).
+Features in General Availability are not marked explicitly.